aquilax/hranoprovod-go/README.md

 # Hranoprovod [![Build Status](https://travis-ci.org/aquilax/hranoprovod-go.svg)](https://travis-ci.org/aquilax/hranoprovod-go)

-**Note**: This is the legacy verion of the tool and as such, must be treated as deprecated.
-The new version can be found [here](https://github.com/Hranoprovod/hranoprovod-cli)
+**Note: This is the legacy verion of the tool and as such, must be treated as deprecated.
+The new version can be found [here](https://github.com/Hranoprovod/hranoprovod-cli)**

 Command-line life tracker.